wj-white/paradocs-conga/docs/_index.md

    1. [Create a new repository in GitHub](https://help.github.com/en/articles/create-a-repo) for your site with your chosen repo name.
-For clarity you may also want to rename the root directory (`docsy-example`) of your working copy to match, though everything will still work even if you don't.
+For clarity you may also want to rename the root directory (`paradocs-conga-example`) of your working copy to match, though everything will still work even if you don't.

    1. Configure